pvcraven/web-development-class/source/semester_2/assignments/save_form_data/save_form_data.rst

 Step 4 - Receive the Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-* Update your new servlet to fetch the data, and then log it.
-Test.
+* Update your new servlet to fetch the data, and then log it via ``System.out.println`` or similar.
+The code should be similar to that in :ref:`json-requests`.
+Keep in mind you don't need to create a new business object, as you already have ``Person`` created.
+Make sure the JSON object field names map exactly to the Person object.
+That is, if your JSON object has ``first`` as a field name, and the ``Person`` class has ``firstName``, those aren't the same so it won't work.

 Step 5 - Insert the Data
 ^^^^^^^^^^^^^^^^^^^^^^^^
+* Find and update your ``PersonDAO`` class.
 * Look at the code you have to get the records from the database.
 Adapt it to insert a new record.
+You'll return ``void`` and take in a ``Person`` class as a parameter.
 * You will need to know how to set fields in a SQL statement.
 It looks something like: